arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 | ![Crossed X and Y axes](media/positions.png)<!-- style = "max-width:75px;" -->  ![Display of color choices](media/colors.png)<!-- style = "max-width:75px;" -->  | 3. **Aesthetic mappings**, which tell R how to represent data as graphical markings on the plot. |
 | ![Histogram of Covid tests as a function of `pan_day`.
 The bars forming the histogram have three colors: a small blue section at the bottom, representing positive results, a much larger green section in the middle for negative results, and a tiny red section at the top for invalid test results.](media/multicolor_histogram.png)<!-- style = "max-width:75px;" -->   ![Histogram of Covid tests as a function of `pan_day`.
 The bars forming the histogram have three colors: a small blue section at the bottom, representing positive results, a much larger green section in the middle for negative results, and a tiny red section at the top for invalid test results.](media/blue_histogram.png)<!-- style = "max-width:75px;" -->   | Aesthetics can be **mapped** to a variable or **set** to a constant value. |

-## Additional Resources
+## More Visualization Options

-The last few sections of this module, including this page, include additional information that will help you on your way.
+The next few sections of this module include additional information that will help you on your way, presented a bit more briefly than we've done so far.
 We'll start with saving plot images!

 <h3>Saving Plot Images<h3>